d3lb3/d3lb3.github.io/_posts/2023-03-15-keepass-triggers.md

 ![event_every_second](/assets/img/blog/keepass_triggers/event_every_second.png)
 _"Time - Period" trigger event can be used to resolve the same placeholder multiple times_

-To stop the loop, we can simply make a `{CMD}` placeholder return a string like *"true"* or *"false"* depending if we want to continue or not.
+To stop the loop, we can simply make a `{CMD}` placeholder return a string like *"stop"* to tell KeePass we are done.

 ![end_loop_example](/assets/img/blog/keepass_triggers/end_loop_example.png){: .shadow}
 _The trigger will be executed when the command return false_